 If the Funds do not have a reasonable basis for determining your identity, the account will be rejected or you will not be allowed to perform transactions on the account until the necessary information to confirm your identity is received.
-The Funds reserve the right to close the account within five (5) business days if such information is not received.
+In the rare event that we are unable to verify your identity, the Fund reserves the right to redeem your account at the current day's net asset value.
 The Funds reserve the right to reject purchases, or suspend or redeem an account, without the owner's permission, if the Funds reasonably believe there is suspicious, fraudulent, or illegal activity in the account.